liao961120/stom/inst/cases/treatment_dynamics/1-simplified-normal-model/doc/README.md

 Goal
 -----

-Consider the scenario of a study aiming to examine the role of some factors that may be causally related to the clinical intervention and the treatment outcome.
+Consider the scenario of a study examining potential causal factors that may be related to the clinical intervention and the outcome.
 These factors as well as the treatment outcomes are often assessed and measured indirectly through self-reported questionnaires.
 In such settings, where responses to questionnaires are collected, it would be desirable to analyze the data with models of item response theory.
 In practice, however, raw sum scores of questionnaire items, instead of latent scores estimated through IRT models, are often taken directly as the measures of the latent constructs of interest.

-The reason for these practices results from researchers not being aware of the possibility of embedding IRT models into a larger system of regression models.
+The reason for these practices results from researchers not being aware of the possibility of embedding IRT models into a larger system of _interconnected_ regression models.
 Doing so would allow the latent constructs and all other parameters of interest to be *jointly estimated* by the model.
-This is much more rigorous as the IRT submodel directly deals with measurement errors associated with self-report questionnaires.
-In addition, information can now flow through all modeled variables, avoiding biases and overconfidence subtlely introduced during separate stages of modeling, such as when the outputs of a model (e.g., estimates of participants' IQ from an IRT model) are taken as inputs to a subsequent model.
+This is much more rigorous than raw sum scores as the IRT submodel directly deals with measurement errors associated with self-reported questionnaires.
+In addition, information can now flow through all modeled variables, avoiding biases and overconfidence that could have been subtly introduced when there are multiple _disconnected_ regression models.
+This happens when the parameters of a model, such as estimates of participants' IQ from an IRT model, are fed in as inputs to another model.

-The present document demonstrates one such application of embedding an IRT model into a growth curve modeling of patient outcomes after receiving treatments for substance abuse.
+The present document demonstrates one such application of embedding an IRT model into a large growth curve model, enabling the joint modeling of all parameters of interest in a study.

 Background